The specific curricular requirements for the Master in Public Administration degree are:

 No grade less than a B– (B minus) is acceptable for the completion of a required course.

 A student who receives less than a B– in a required course must take the course again.
 A student who takes the same required course twice and does not receive a B– or better will be disqualified from the program.
 No elective course with a grade below B- may count toward completion of the required units for the MPA degree.
 Students who receive a grade lower than B- will have their performance reviewed by the MPA program director, put on academic probation, and may be disqualified from the program.
-A student who completes more than two courses with grades below B- will be disqualified from the program.
+A student who completes two or more courses with grades below B- will be disqualified from the program.
 No course which is to be counted toward the MPA degree may be graded credit/no credit, with the one exception of PADM 5940, Public Administration Internship.

 6. The degree of Master of Public Administration will be awarded upon certification of successful completion of degree requirements by the MPA Graduate Studies Committee.